Shavvey/pixel-dithering/README.md

 exclusive to images - some older lossy formats of audio recordings use them).
 This simple python script will provide some dithering algorithms, like Bayer and random noise dithering, usually applied to monochromatic images
-(maybe I will figure out some color pallete techniques later to make the images more interesting)
+(maybe I will figure out some color palette techniques later to make the images more interesting)

 ## Running the Project